medialab/defacto-enrichment-public/compile-rss/README.md

 This tool is designed to solve a problem.
 One goal of the `defacto-enrichment` workflow is to retain previously collected metadata even when a URL has been deleted or metadata is otherwise no longer available.
 For this reason, an earlier iteration of a dataset's enrichment might contain more information than a later iteration.

 When you run the `defacto-enrichment` workflow on a set of claim-reviews, you generate a file, `./data/enriched-urls.json`.
 When that set of claim-reviews is updated regularly and you run the `defacto-enrichment` workflow regularly, you generate a set of enrichment files.
 Ideally, that regularly updated set of claim-reviews would have the previous run's enrichments in them, but this is not always possible.
-For example, when you're collecting a set of claim-reviews from a source that you cannot modify, you have to save the iterations of the enrichment.
+For example, when you're collecting a set of claim-reviews from a source that you cannot modify, you have to manage the storage of the enrichment's iterations.

 Thus the problem to solve is compiling a set of enrichemnt files, generated over time, retaining all the information that was ever available and recorded in `./data/enriched-urls.json`.